giuliopanda/milk-admin/readme.md

 [![Documentation](https://img.shields.io/badge/Docs-Online-green.svg)](https://milkadmin.org/milk-admin-v251100/?page=docs&action=Developer/GettingStarted/introduction)

-**Milk Admin** is a basic PHP administration component.
-Its goal is to provide a system for quickly creating control panels that can be integrated into core applications as a support tool.
+**Milk Admin** is a lightweight PHP admin that helps developers rapidly build CRUD-based admin panels and internal tools.
+It provides a stable, structured core with modern PHP 8+ code and minimal dependencies.

 **However**, it's currently in the alpha stage, so I was wondering if I could try downloading it and using it for a personal project, such as a system for cataloging my favorite sites or projects. **Could you help me determine whether I'm heading in the right direction?**